Cottonwood sapling growing among tall grasses in an unmanaged, fallow area.

 Flowers and fruit

 Male and female flowers are found on separate plants and are clustered in drooping, up to 4-inch-long spikes.
 Male flowers are reddish; female flowers are greenish.
-Fruit are three- to four-valved capsules that release cottony, wind-disseminated seeds.
+Fruits are three- to four-valved capsules that release cottony, wind-disseminated seeds.

 Reproduction